Dinsdale Landen: Early life

-Landen was born at Margate, Kent and educated at King's School, Rochester.
+Landen was born in Margate, Kent, and educated at King's School, Rochester.

 Career

-Landen made his television debut in 1959 as the adult Pip in an adaptation of Great Expectations and made his film debut in 1960, with a walk-on part in The League of Gentlemen.
+Landen made his television debut in 1959 as the adult Pip in an adaptation of Great Expectations and made his film debut in 1960 with a walk-on part in The League of Gentlemen.

-During the 1960s, he starred in the TV series Mickey Dunne and The Mask of Janus, and its spinoff series The Spies.
+During the 1960s he starred in the TV series Mickey Dunne and The Mask of Janus and its spinoff series The Spies.
 In 1969, he starred as Chris Champers in the comedy series World in Ferment.
-As a stage actor, he appeared as Richard Dazzle in the RSC's 1970 production of London Assurance.
+As a stage actor he appeared as Richard Dazzle in the RSC's 1970 production of London Assurance.
 He appeared in James Saunders's play Bodies in the West End in 1979, receiving a nomination for a Society of West End Theatre Award.

 His film roles include appearances in Operation Snatch (1962), A Jolly Bad Fellow (1964), Rasputin, the Mad Monk (1966), Mosquito Squadron (1969), Every Home Should Have One (1970), Young Winston (1972), Digby, the Biggest Dog in the World (1973), International Velvet (1978), Morons from Outer Space (1985) and both The Buccaneers and The Steal in 1995.

-On radio, he appeared as General Bel Riose in the 1973 BBC Radio 4 adaptation of The Foundation Trilogy, as Dr. Watson in the 1974 adaptation of A Study in Scarlet, and Art Gordo in the 1976 adaptation of Jim Eldridge's novel Down Payment on Death.
-He portrayed Rupert Purvis in the 1982 production of Tom Stoppard's play The Dog It Was That Died, and played the urbane Ambassador McKenzie in BBC Radio 4 series of Flying the Flag.
+On radio he appeared as General Bel Riose in the 1973 BBC Radio 4 adaptation of The Foundation Trilogy, as Dr Watson in the 1974 adaptation of A Study in Scarlet and Art Gordo in the 1976 adaptation of Jim Eldridge's novel Down Payment on Death.
+He portrayed Rupert Purvis in the 1982 production of Tom Stoppard's play The Dog It Was That Died and played the urbane Ambassador McKenzie in the BBC Radio 4 series Flying the Flag.

-Landen played Dr. Mark Thorn, Guardians officer and official psychiatrist, in Episode 6 of the 1971 London Weekend Television series, The Guardians.
+He played Dr Mark Thorn, Guardians officer and official psychiatrist, in Episode 6 of the 1971 London Weekend Television series The Guardians.

-Dinsdale Landen was the only actor to play the same character, private detective Matthew Earp, in two episodes of Thriller ("An Echo of Theresa" and "The Next Scream You Hear" from 1973 and 1974 respectively).
+Landen was the only actor to play the same character, private detective Matthew Earp, in two episodes of Thriller ("An Echo of Theresa" and "The Next Scream You Hear" from 1973 and 1974 respectively).
 He appeared in The Glittering Prizes (1976) as Gavin Pope.

-In 1977, Landen starred in his own situation comedy, Devenish, playing a Basil Fawlty-type character in a Reggie Perrin-type situation, designing board games.
-In 1980, he starred as Barty Wade in the television series Pig in the Middle with Liza Goddard.
+In 1977 Landen starred in his own situation comedy, Devenish, playing a Basil Fawlty-type character in a Reggie Perrin-type situation, designing board games.
+In 1980 he starred as Barty Wade in the television series Pig in the Middle with Liza Goddard.

-In 1984, Landen played Jean-Martin Charcot in the television series Freud.
+In 1984 Landen played Jean-Martin Charcot in the television series Freud.

-In 1987, he played the lead in a BBC TV production of What the Butler Saw, playing Dr Prentice in a production also featuring Prunella Scales, Timothy West and Bryan Pringle.
+In 1987 he played the lead in a BBC TV production of What the Butler Saw, playing Dr Prentice in a production also featuring Prunella Scales, Timothy West and Bryan Pringle.

-In 1989, he made a guest appearance in Doctor Who as Dr. Judson, a wheelchair-using genius taken over by the titular villain of the serial The Curse of Fenric.
+In 1989 he made a guest appearance in Doctor Who as Dr Judson, a wheelchair-using genius taken over by the titular villain of the serial The Curse of Fenric.

-In 1992, Landen provided the voice of the arch villain Mr. Tod in the BBC/Fuji Television children's animated series The World of Peter Rabbit and Friends.
-He played a recurring role on Lovejoy, a mentor to the main character during the series run in the 1990s.
+In 1992 Landen provided the voice of the arch villain Mr Tod in the BBC/Fuji Television children's animated series The World of Peter Rabbit and Friends.
+He played a recurring role in Lovejoy, a mentor to the main character during the series run in the 1990s.